Srz97/Hangman-game/README.md

  ## Testing

-* I have manually tested this project by doing the following:
+ I have manually tested this project by doing the following:
 * Passed the code through a PEP8 and confirmed there are no problems.
 Tested in my local terminal and the Code Institute Heroku terminal.

+## Bugs

+During the deployment process from GitHub to Heroku, I encountered a bug that caused the deployment to fail.
+The specific error message I received was: "<insert error message>".
+This issue prevented my application from being successfully deployed on Heroku.
+After investigation, I realized that the 'nodels.js' module was not selected, causing the issue.
+Please make sure to include 'nodels.js' when deploying the code to Heroku to ensure proper functionality.

 You must then create a _Config Var_ called `PORT`.
 Set this to `8000`